 Meanwhile, the drinking fountains in the United States were built in 1889 by the Kohler Water Works (now known as the Kohler Company) in Wisconsin.

-The original design of the drinking fountain, also known as ‘Bubbler,’ has one water shot that measures about one inch straight into the air.
-It creates a bubbling texture, and the excess water gets back to the side areas of the nozzle.
+The original design of the drinking fountain, also known as the ‘Bubbler,’ has one water shot that measures about one inch straight into the air.
+This creates a bubbling texture and the excess water returns to the nozzle's side areas.

-In the past years, the fountain's design has an arc that allows people to drink easily from it.
-However, at the start of the 20th century, it was found out that drinking fountains contain viruses that can affect many people.
+In recent years, the fountain's design has been arc-shaped, allowing people to drink easily.
+However, at the start of the 20th century, it was found that drinking fountains contain viruses that can affect many people.

 What's on the surface?